Commercial insurance vs. health insurance for small businesses

 An unattended puddle in an aisle of your store could lead to a slip-and-fall injury lawsuit.
 Borrow a competitor’s slogan in your advertising campaign, and you may face a copyright infringement lawsuit.
 Miss a client’s deadline outlined in the contract, and you may be up against a professional liability lawsuit.

-To address these common risks, many small-business owners carry the following commercial insurance policies:
+Many small business owners carry the following commercial insurance policies:

-- General Liability Insurance, which can cover third-party lawsuits over bodily injuries, advertising injuries, and property damage.
-Don't be surprised if your landlord requires you to have a General Liability policy in order to sign a commercial property lease.
+General liability insurance, which can cover third-party lawsuits over bodily injuries, advertising injuries, and property damage.
+Don't be surprised if your landlord requires you to have a general liability policy in order to sign a commercial property lease.

 When you’re employed by a company, your employer assumes these risks for you and provides protection against your mistakes or errors.
-When you’re a small-business owner, it's up to you to proactively address these risks.
+When you’re a small business owner, it's up to you to proactively address these risks.